Mozambique at the 2020 Summer Olympics: Judo

 Mozambique qualified one judoka for the men's half-lightweight category (66 kg) at the Games.
-Kevin Loforte accepted a continental berth from Africa as the nation's top-ranked judoka outside of direct qualifying position in the IJF World Ranking List of June 28, 2021.
+Kevin Loforte received a continental berth as the nation's top-ranked judoka outside of direct qualifying position in the IJF World Ranking List of June 28, 2021.

 Sailing

 Mozambican sailors qualified two boats in each of the following classes through the class-associated World Championships, and the continental regattas, marking the country's debut in the sport at the Games.